-- For self-catered travelers, there are many bars and restaurants for all budgets, as well as several small supermarkets on the island.
+- For self-catered travellers, there are many bars and restaurants for all budgets, as well as several small supermarkets on the island.

-- Credit cards are widely accepted as well as US dollars (careful: notes only, no coins).
+- Credit cards are widely accepted as well as US dollars (notes only, no coins).

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!